 3 Key Elements of a Good Release Note

-As a programmer, we spend a lot of time and effort into releasing a build.
-You made sure that everything works fine and is well tested before it is sent.
-You expect that your hard work is seen and is appreciated.
+As a programmer, we spend a lot of time and effort on releasing a build.
+You made sure that everything works fine and is well-tested before it is sent.
+You expect that your hard work is seen and appreciated.
 You send the build along with a few lines of notes on the build.
 However, you get a response with a lot of questions, things are not working as you expected.
 Assuming that nothing was wrong with the build, did your release notes convey the right information? or enough information to test it?

 Release notes are very important documents.
 They have one single objective.
-They are often not given importance by the developers on small to medium sized projects and this is a critical mistake.
-Release notes represents a build just like your resume represents you.
-It’s also not necessary that you write a complete manual or a book to explain your build which is something not mostly feasible on small to medium sized projects.
+They are often not given importance by the developers on small to medium-sized projects and this is a critical mistake.
+Release notes represent a build just like your resume represents you.
+It’s also not necessary that you write a complete manual or a book to explain your build which is something not mostly feasible on small to medium-sized projects.

-Based on our experience there are some key points which you should not miss in a release note.
+Based on our experience there are some key points that you should not miss in a release note.

-Include any information that is required to test the build e.g the sample username/password generated for the user so the user doesn’t have to go through registration every time (unless its the registration part being test).
-Even if you shared it in the last release note, I would recommend to share it again so the user doesn’t have to go through the hardship of finding the last email and then using it.
-Remember the more easy you make it for the user, the more better he is going to feel testing your build.
+Include any information that is required to test the build e.g the sample username/password generated for the user so the user doesn’t have to go through registration every time (unless it's the registration part being tested).
+Even if you shared it in the last release note, I would recommend sharing it again so the user doesn’t have to go through the hardship of finding the last email and then using it.
+Remember the easier you make it for the user, the better he is going to feel testing your build.